If you’re looking for a way to send and receive money in different currencies, you should look into opening a Wise Multi-Currency Account.

-The main benefit of a Wise Multi Currency Account is that you can receive money in various currencies without having to open bank accounts in those countries.
+With it, you can receive money in various currencies without having to open a local bank account.

 - What is Wise Multi Currency Account?

 - How the Multi Currency Account works